secure-compilation/SECOMP/README.md

     error: unsupported argument 'rv64imafd' to option '-march='

-Installing and using the GCC RISC-V compiler is necessary in order to compile the tests and examples in the `ccs-submission` branch (see Examples below).
+Installing and using the GCC RISC-V compiler is necessary in order to compile the tests and examples in the `ccs-main` branch (see Examples below).

 ## How one can inspect the Coq theorems and proofs